DylanMeeus/springboot_jwt_blog/_posts/2015-10-09-whats-the-fuss-with-googles-accelerated-mobile-pages-amp.markdown

 ### Carousels

-The final extended component we'll see is `amp-carousel` for creating a simple and fast image rotator.
+The final extended component that we'll see is `amp-carousel` for creating a simple and fast image rotator.

 ```html
 ...